wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/index.rst

 File integrity monitoring
 ==========================

-Wazuh's File integrity monitoring (FIM) watches specified files triggering alerts when these files are modified.
+Wazuh's File integrity monitoring (FIM) system watches selected files, triggering alerts when these files are modified.
 The component responsible for this task is called **syscheck**.
 This component stores the cryptographic checksum and other attributes of a known good file or Windows registry key and regularly compares it to the current file being used by the system, watching for changes.

 .. topic:: Contents